Kosovo mourns a slain police officer, some Serb gunmen remain at large after a siege at a monastery

-PRISTINA, Kosovo (AP) — Kosovo on Monday was observing a day of mourning for the Kosovar Albanian police officer killed by Serb gunmen who then barricaded themselves in an Orthodox monastery in an attack that left three assailants dead and further raised tensions between the two former wartime foes as they seek to normalize ties.
+PRISTINA, Kosovo (AP) — Kosovo on Monday observed a day of mourning for the Kosovar Albanian police officer killed by Serb gunmen who then barricaded themselves in an Orthodox monastery in a siege that further raised tensions as the two wartime foes seek to normalize ties.

-Flags were at half mast on all public buildings in the capital Pristina to mourn Afrim Bunjaku.
+Flags were at half-staff on all public buildings in the capital Pristina to mourn Afrim Bunjaku.
 In the north, where most of Kosovo’s ethnic Serb minority lives in four municipalities around Mitrovica, police were patrolling in search of the armed assailants after they left the monastery.

 About 30 gunmen dressed in combat uniforms were involved in the attack, but it is not clear who they are or who is supporting them.
 Pristina accuses Belgrade of backing the “terrorists,” an accusation Serbia denies, saying they are Serbs from Kosovo protesting the government there.